Diderot-Language/examples/README.md

 	unu save -f text -i out.nrrd

 which should show "42".
-If you've gotten this far you've successfully built Diderot, and compiled a Diderot program!
+If you've gotten this far, you have successfully built Diderot, and compiled and run a Diderot program!